Login Security for Community Websites: Forums, Groups, and Networks

 Practice 1: Enable 2FA for All Administrative Roles

 Administrative and moderation roles present the highest security risk.
-If an admin account is compromised, attackers can:

 - Change site settings